francofaa/hereticsSRD/wildernesswatch.md

 Foraging for supply or ammo requires a +int check of DC 15.
 Foraging during **inclement weather** increases this DC by +3 (to 18).

-A character may forage for 1d4 + int [Supply](Supply.md) once per day, up to a number equal to their intelligence defense.
+A character may forage for 1d4 + int [Supply](Inventory#Supply) once per day, up to a number equal to their intelligence defense.
 Note that supply is not tracked by slot.

-A character may forage for 1d4 +dex [Ammo](Ammo.md) once per day, up to a number equal to their dexterity defense.
+A character may forage for 1d4 +dex [Supply](Inventory#Supply) once per day, up to a number equal to their dexterity defense.
 Note that ammo is not tracked by slot.

 #### Components

-Components can be used to make [Medicinals](Medicinals.md).
+Components can be used to make [Medicinals](Medicinals).

 The DC is based on the environment.